TritonDataCenter/node-krill/README.md

 /* Prints "(|(hostname=spike)(latency>300))" */
 ```

+Please note however that without knowing the LDAP object schema, it is not
+possible to generate a filter that matches all objects.
+As a result, trivial
-Please note however that trivial predicates cannot be serialized to LDAP search
+predicates cannot be serialized as LDAP search filters:
-filters:

 ```javascript
 var pred = krill.createPredicate({});